wp-plugins/zotpress/readme.txt

 3. Search for item keys, citation ids and tag names using the convenient "Zotpress Reference" meta box.

 == Changelog ==

+= 4.3 =
+* Introducing "Zotpress InText", a new shortcode that let's you add in-text citations, and then auto-generates a bibliography for you. jQuery must be enabled.
+Only supports APA style; requests can be made in the forums.
+Use information can be found in your Zotpress installation's "Help" page.
+* Recaching and auto-checking for new or updated Zotero data back in action.
+* The "collection" shortcode parameter now working.
+* Zotero XML data gathering functions optimized.
+* Tags with spaces are now working again for the "tag" shortcode parameter.
+* Tag shortcode parameter now accepts nonexistent tags.

 = 4.2.7 =
 * Error display error fixed.